madprops/airc/README.md

 Prompt is the text sent to openai to ask a question.

-Rules length is not considered.
+Rules length or context length are not considered.

 ---